 It still embarrasses me to admit that I only discovered Lord of the Rings in my twenties.
 The books were a landmark on my mother’s shelf, yet I never picked them up while living at home.
 And even when I finally did, I got stuck in the opening scenes twice and abandoned.
 This has never happened with any other book to me, and that’s saying something.
 (The only exception being, for some reason, The Hobbit.)
 It took the prospect of the upcoming movies and two good friends who both wanted to take me to the première of Fellowship of the Ring in order to finally find my way into the story – and once there, I never put it down until The End.

 So what else is on my bookshelf?
-The complete Harry Potter, obviously, whom I discovered well before he became famous.
+The complete you-know-who wizard series, who I discovered well before he became famous.
 Some science fiction by Robert Heinlein, whose writings I encountered rather recently.
 Just about all books Monica Hughes ever wrote – in case you have not heard of her, she was a pre-eminent juvenile fiction writer with a particular focus on future scenarios.
 I take quite a bit of my inspiration from her, and I was lucky enough to meet her twice and correspond with her for several years before she sadly passed away in 2003.